Cudys/Cudys-Performance-Batch/README.md

 # ❓ How to Use?
 1. Download **"CudysPerformance.bat"**
-2. Run "AncelsPerformanceBatch.bat" as Administrator
+2. Run "CudysPerformance.bat" as Administrator
 3. Press the Number # for the Optimization you want, and click Enter

 # 🤝 Community